Life of Brian

 Church’s, Chick-Fil-A & KFC were not nominated

-Our afternoon was spent at the birthday girl’s house with Sally’s first born, Claire, a cruise ship pilot in Alaska waiting for the younger son, Stuart who works in advertising in Baton Rouge to show so the “kids” could drive an hour and a half east to Mississippi to visit with their disgraced father.
-Below is a photo of most of the players from 30 years ago in Lexington, Virginia cutting down that year’s Christmas tree.
+Our afternoon was spent at the birthday girl’s house with Sally’s firstborn, Claire, a cruise ship pilot in Alaska, waiting for the younger son, Stuart, who works in advertising in Baton Rouge, to show, so the “kids” could drive an hour and a half east to Mississippi to visit with their disgraced father.
+Below is a photo of most of the players from 30 years ago in Lexington, Virginia, cutting down that year’s Christmas tree.

 From left to right: Claire, Me (I still have that coat), Stuart & Sally